Can You Explain That? Lucid Explanations Help Human-AI Collaborative Image Retrieval: Related Work

 \section{Related Work}

-\textbf{Explainable AI } Early work on explainable models involves template-based systems that spanned from medical systems \cite{shortliffe1984model} to educational settings \cite{lane2005explainable, van2004explainable}.
-Recent interest in explaining the inferences of a deep networks for computer vision applications includes introspective explanations that show the intermediate features of importance in making a decision \cite{lu2016hierarchical,park2018multimodal,xu2016ask, fong18net2vec, fong17interpretable, selvaraju2016grad, zeiler2014visualizing}, as well as post-hoc rationalization techniques such as justifying textual explanations \cite{park2018multimodal} and generating visual explanations \cite{hendricks2016generating}.
-We focus on using attention-based visualization of important image regions \cite{lu2016hierarchical, xu2016ask, kazemi2017show, teney2017tips}, object/scene detection \cite{szegedy2017inception, he2017mask} and related question answers \cite{raymake} for our game. \cite{das2017human} shows that humans and machines look differently at images when answering questions.
-Hence, it is not clear whether such explanations are indeed helpful to humans.
-In this paper, we try to quantify how much these explanation modes help in human-machine collaboration performance.
+\xhdr{Explainable AI } Early work on explainable models involves template-based systems that spanned from medical systems \cite{shortliffe1984model} to educational settings \cite{lane2005explainable,van2004explainable}.
+Recent interest in explaining the inferences of a deep networks for computer vision applications includes introspective explanations that show the intermediate features of importance in making a decision \cite{lu2016hierarchical,park2018multimodal,xu2016ask,fong18net2vec,fong17interpretable,selvaraju2016grad,zeiler2014visualizing}, as well as post-hoc rationalization techniques such as justifying textual explanations \cite{park2018multimodal} and generating visual explanations \cite{hendricks2016generating}.
+We focus on using attention-based visualization of important image regions \cite{lu2016hierarchical,xu2016ask,kazemi2017show,teney2017tips}, object/scene detection \cite{szegedy2017inception,he2017mask} and semantically related question-answers to the asked question.
+It has been shown \cite{das2017human} that humans and machines look differently at images when answering questions.
+Hence, it is not obvious whether the above mentioned explanations are indeed helpful to humans.
+In this paper, we quantify how much explanations can help in human-machine collaboration performance.

-\textbf{Visual Question Answering } We use Visual Question Answering (VQA) \cite{antol2015vqa} as the core underlying technology for our human-AI collaborative game.
-VQA was introduced by \cite{antol2015vqa} as an AI complete task for image and text understanding.
-Most of the effective approaches to VQA consist of works with attention on image features \cite{pythia18arxiv,lu2016hierarchical, teney2017tips, xu2016ask, kazemi2017show} guided by the question in order to answer it.
-We implement a custom model that attends to both objects and free-form spatial regions in the image to answer the question similar to \cite{pythia18arxiv}.
+\xhdr{Visual Question Answering } We use VQA \cite{antol2015vqa} as the backbone task for our human-AI collaborative game.
+VQA is a vision-language task of answering natural language questions on images.
+Most of the effective approaches to VQA consist of works with attention on image features \cite{pythia18arxiv,lu2016hierarchical,teney2017tips,xu2016ask,kazemi2017show} guided by the question in order to answer it.
+We implement a comparable model that attends to both objects and free-form spatial regions in the image in a similar manner to \cite{pythia18arxiv}.